 I was left to think this statement over as we joined Monsignor Pius and Brother Lux.

-The Monsignor, followed closely by Brother Lux and flanked by two liveried footmen, led the way into the palace, through the grand vestibule filled with marble columns and floors of marble so polished that it looked like glass.
-The Monsignor’s scarlet cloak brushed the marble floor, giving him the air that he was gliding, and he seemed to lead our party with all the pomp and circumstance of his upcoming coronation.
+The Monsignor, followed closely by Brother Lux and flanked by two liveried footmen, led the way into the palace through the grand vestibule, which was filled with marble columns and a marble floor so polished that it looked like glass.
+The Monsignor’s scarlet cloak brushed the marble floor, making him look like he was gliding.
+He seemed to lead our party with all the pomp and circumstance of his upcoming coronation.

-We walked quickly to the salon, and yet the palace was so vast we seemed to move slowly.
-Everywhere I saw marble statues dedicated to the gods, and portraits of past princes and kings framed in gold.
+We walked quickly toward the salon, and yet the palace was so vast we seemed to move slowly.
+Everywhere I looked I saw marble statues dedicated to the gods and portraits of past princes and kings framed in gold.
 Above, on a ceiling so high it seemed to touch the very sky, frescoes of clouds and angels and stars all mingled together in an oddly chaotic representation of cosmic order.

 We had hardly stepped foot in the salon when a tall, thin woman in blue silk, draped all over with lace, stepped forward to meet us.
 The courtiers all stepped aside to make way for her panniers, and curtsied deeply as she passed.

 Monsignor Pius and Hope bowed, as well.
 Brother Lux and the footmen seemed to have disappeared entirely.

 The woman nodded to Monsignor Pius and Hope, and then looked at me.
 I curtsied deeply, trying not to blush under her appraising gaze.

 “This must be my young cousin,” the woman said to Hope.

 “Your Grace, may I present my wife, Lady Grace Frey, Countess of Coteaux.
 Lady Frey, this is Lady Piety Fairfax, The Grand Duchess of Aeterna.”